RAID Setups for Industrial Applications

 Data storage for commercial applications is not a simple matter.
 Servers may see thousands of access requests come in for the same file at the same time; serving each client one at a time would slow down the process considerably.

 Then there is the question of drive failures, which unfortunately occur rather frequently for a system operating at high temperatures for long durations.
 Simply backing up the data is not enough, as the time lost in making the backup available is time for which the server remains unavailable.

 The answer?
 RAID.
 A well-configured RAID setup can provide redundancy and higher availability for a rather low cost.
-But what exactly is RAID?
+But what exactly is RAID in computing?
 Here is an overview.

 Redundant Array of Inexpensive Disks, or RAID as it is usually called, is a technology aiming to improve reliability, availability, and performance of data storage.

 It does this by combining multiple drives into a single configuration, which can then be accessed as a seamless logical unit.
 Depending on how the data is distributed among the disks, a RAID configuration can have different levels.

 Three terms used to describe any RAID level are Striping, Mirroring, and Parity.

 Striping refers to storing a single file in multiple parts across various disks.
 This means that data can be written and read faster, as the different drives can be accessed in parallel.
 But this also means that no single drive has the whole data, and a single point of failure can bring the whole thing down.